Layto888/Breaker/README.md

 # Breaker
-A simple 2D break breaker made in python and pygame to test laylib framwork for fast game prototyping.
+A simple 2D brick breaker made in python and pygame to test laylib framwork for fast game prototyping.